As an Amazon affiliate, I earn from qualifying purchases.

 #5 – Budget Pick with Keyboard: WeChip 2.4G

 For the money, I think I like this budget remote better than the G20.
-They both have solid reviews from customers, but the wireless keyboard is worth its weight in gold for my YouTube watching alone.
+They both have solid customer reviews, but the wireless keyboard is worth its weight in gold for my YouTube watching alone.
 But I’m not willing to give up my Sofabaton remote for this little guy.
-Maybe I should just break down and get a wireless keyboard to use with my TV.
+Maybe I should break down and get a wireless keyboard to use with my TV.
 I digress.

 This remote has three really cool features as far as I can tell.
 The first is that it ships with a detachable wireless keyboard.
 Yes, the fact that it can detach means yet another remote for the coffee table, but functionally this is nice.

 Second, and I cannot attest to how well it works but cool in theory is the in-air fly mouse capability that lets you use the baton to move the cursor around the screen by waving it in the air.

-Finally, the device is plug and play.
-You just plug in the included USB receiver and the remote can reach the TV from up to 10 meters out.
-As Ham from Toy Story would say to his pal Buzz Lightyear, “impressive wingspan!”
+Finally, the device is plug-and-play.
+You plug in the included USB receiver and the remote can reach the TV from up to 10 meters out.
+As Ham from Toy Story would say to his pal Buzz Lightyear, “Impressive wingspan!”

 Best Remotes for NVIDIA SHIELD TV: What Do You Think?

-This is where I’m going to ask you to weigh and let me know if you found this article helpful.
+This is where I will ask you to weigh and let me know if you found this article helpful.

 What do you think of my picks for the best remotes for NVIDIA Shield TV or TV Pro?
 All the remotes here will work with both devices, regardless if you have one or both of them.

-Are you going to bite the bullet and go with the Rolls Royce Sofabaton X1 or did you just want to replace the existing NVIDIA Shield remote that your dog chewed up?
+Will you bite the bullet and go with the Rolls Royce Sofabaton X1, or do you want to replace the existing NVIDIA Shield remote that your dog chewed up?